pamelatech/scim-use-case-revamp/draft-correia-scimusecases-00.md

 So we will see that the 3 SCIM elements will be RC/RU/RS for each RO/RA.

 #### Client Active Pull
-This model of the trigger is created for those scenarios where there is no status database in the client, and where the Clients choose when and how often to make HTTP GET calls to the server, based on the size of the object population the client is tracking, the frequency of the data change, and the use case, for example the synchronization of a registry of objects vs. point updates when an event takes place.These factors may result in clients periodically polling a large set of SCIM Server objects to check for changes.
+This model of the trigger is created for those scenarios where there is no status database in the client, and where the Clients choose when and how often the pull the Server for RO/RA information, there are many consideration that can be taken based on the size of the object population the client is tracking, the frequency of the data change.
-   Examples of cases where the client active pull is used include situations where a client needs to maintain a synchronized large body of objects, such as a device list or user address book.
-Another use case would be a client that needs to have details of a specific device that was onboard for example by a mobile application.
+Client active pull could be use in situations where a client needs to maintain a synchronized large body of objects, such as a device list or user address book, but where there isn't any need to track individual RO/RA.
+Another use case would be a client that needs to have details of a specific device that was onboard by a mobile application and that need to provide the RO/RA information on the behalf of the device.

 ##### Resource Object Creation or Update
-In this model we will have a Client that is going to pull information about a RO and its RA from a Server, can also be called as Service Provider in [RFC 7643] and [RFC 7644].
+In this model we will have a Client that is going to pull information about a RO/RA from a Server.
 In this model the Client is going to management all the RO (Resource Objects) and its RA (Resource Attributes), that are provided by the Server, and the RM (Resource Management) function resides on the Client.

 ~~~~~~~~
 +----------+                                   +----------+